LovelyBuggies/LovelyBuggies.github.io/notes/content/lm/rewarding-languages.md

 As rewarding the tokens/words makes no sense semantically/syntactically in practice (and it's also computionally expensive), one may take it granted to use the prompts and responses as observations and actions (Shao et al. 2024).
 However, this assumption is not entirely sound.
 When the prompts and responses are long either from text-length perspective or dialogue-turn perspective, its obsure which parts actually contribute/hinder (i.e., credit assignment).
 So people are designing a bunch of tricks for reward modeling to migrate this issue as discussed later in the RLVR section.

-### RLHF — "Good" Justified by Humans
+### "Good" Justified by Humans

 <span class="text-danger"><strong>How to create a reward model that aligns with human values?</strong></span>

-Bradley-Terry (BT) model are usually used to build reward models and can generalize preference signals to unseen inputs, scaling alignment by reducing reliance on slow and costly human annotations.
+Bradley-Terry (BT) model are usually used to build reward models for RLHF and can generalize preference signals to unseen inputs, scaling alignment by reducing reliance on slow and costly human annotations.

 <div class="definition">
 <strong>Definition 1:</strong> The original BT model posits that, given a pair of options $i$ and $j$ drawn from some population, the probability of selecting $i$ is,